 New Piano Prof

-First of all, she is a very sweet person.
+First of all, the professor is a very sweet person.
 I could tell that from her emails and had heard that from others, but meeting her in person exceeded all my expectations.

 I happened to interrupt her while she was in the middle of meeting with the rest of her students, but she immediately welcomed me in, gave me a hug, and noticed my friend outside and invited her in.
 She had us pull up chairs to join the circle of students, introduced everyone to us, and offered us pizza and chocolate.